Tennessee Players to Watch Against Florida Atlantic - Sweet 16

 Tennessee Players to Watch

-Vescovi is tops on the Volunteers with 12.7 points per contest and 3.1 assists, while also posting 4.6 rebounds.
+Vescovi is tops on the Volunteers with 12.7 points per contest and 3.1 assists, while also putting up 4.6 rebounds.

-Zakai Zeigler is tops on the Volunteers at 5.4 assists per contest, while also averaging 2.7 rebounds and 10.7 points.
+Zakai Zeigler posts a team-leading 5.4 assists per game.
+He is also posting 10.7 points and 2.7 rebounds, shooting 37.5% from the field and 31.1% from beyond the arc with 1.7 made 3-pointers per contest.

-Nkamhoua leads his team in rebounds per game (5), and also puts up 11 points and 2 assists.
-Defensively, he averages 0.4 steals and 0.6 blocked shots.
+Nkamhoua paces the Volunteers at 5 rebounds per contest, while also posting 2 assists and 11 points.

-Jonas Aidoo is putting up 4.9 points, 0.9 assists and 4.8 rebounds per game.
+Jonas Aidoo puts up 4.9 points, 4.8 rebounds and 0.9 assists per game.
+At the other end, he posts 0.5 steals and 1.3 blocked shots.

 Tennessee Top Performers (Last 10 Games)